|

 It takes a special couple that understands one another to weather

 this and sail together week after week.
+Because she appreciated all the problems of

 married people sailing together, Susan created this trophy in Bill's